 The Myanmar/Burma Update is a series of regular conferences that focus on recent economic, political and social conditions in Burma and provide in-depth analysis into a select theme of particular relevance to Burma's socio-economic development.
-They have been held approximately every 18 months since their inception.
-From 2004 it was called the Myanmar/Burma Update.
+They have been held approximately every 18-24 months since their inception as the Burma Update in 1990.
+From 2004 the series has been called the Myanmar/Burma Update.
+The next update is planned for the first half of 2015.

 The main objective of the Update is to inform government agencies, policy makers, the corporate sector, NGOs, journalists and members of the Australian community about this important country.
 Each conference has featured Burmese and non-Burmese professionals presenting the results of research done on recent developments and timely issues in Myanmar/Burma.
 People attending the conference come from diverse backgrounds: development assistance specialists, journalists, lawyers, government officials, business people, academics, and students.